Looking for answers?

 Browse through our frequently asked questions below.
 If you still can’t find what you’re looking for then please get in touch and one the team will be happy to help.

 If you suspect a leak on your business premises, it’s best to get it sorted as soon as possible.
 Not only can a leak result in significant costs for your business, there’s also a chance that over time it can cause serious damage and cost your business even more in major repair works and disruption to your operations.
-If you’ve noticed an unexplained increase in your water usage, contact our leak detection team.
+If you’ve noticed an unexplained increase in your water usage, contact our leak detection team on 0800 028 3557 option 2.
 Our specialists can carry out a comprehensive leak detection survey, track the leak to its source and repair the problem quickly, efficiently and with minimal disruption your business.

 Noticing a problem with your water, such as a severe spike in your meter readings, low water pressure or more immediate signs such as visible leakage or flooding, can be a stressful, high pressure situation, particularly if your business is related to healthcare, housing or responsible for vulnerable people, or if water is a vital part of your manufacturing process.